witold pilecki_1COMING APRIL 2012

 We spent the first three years of our existence acquiring rights to more than thirty books, including the entire backlist of one of the best known authors in this field, to give us a base for our catalogue.
 Our publishing program opened in the fall of 2009, on the 70th anniversary of the beginning of World War II, with The Mermaid and the Messerschmitt: War Through a Woman’s Eyes, 1939-1940, by Rulka Langer.

 Despite being a relatively new company, Aquila Polonica is well on its way to establishing a reputation for quality.
-Every one of our books published to date has won either a Gold or Silver Award in the Benjamin Franklin Awards, the premier awards competition in independent publishing.
-Three out of four of our books were chosen as Selections of the History Book Club and the Military Book Club, with one additionally being chosen as a Selection of the Book-of-the-Month Club.
+Every one of our books to date has won one or more awards.
+We have been reviewed in major media such as The New York Times, the Wall Street Journal, The Atlantic, The New Republic and Publishers Weekly.
+Our books have been chosen as Selections of the Book-of-the-Month Club, History Book Club and the Military Book Club; audio rights have been acquired by Audible.com and Brilliance.
+Translation rights for various titles have been acquired by foreign publishers in a number of countries.

 If you would like more information, please feel free to contact us.